AnonymousX86/Python-Password/docs/FAQ.md

 Only those who are using program, on your's computer profile.
 Different users on the same PC will have separate settings and saved data.

+## My antivirus shows that Python Password is a virus

+It's alright.
+This program isn't popular, so it's "unsafe" for default.
+But you have my word - it's not a virus.

 ## Program is acting weird, what can I do?